katarinaa19/BayseianML-Project/README.md

 ### **📌 Step 2: Encode**
 #### 2.1 Image Features Encoding with CNNs
-- Extract image features using `DenseNet201` to convert images into meaningful numerical vectors.
+- A Dense layer processes and transforms the image features.
 - Reduce dimensionality using `Dense(256)` to ensure a compact representation of the image.
 - Convert features to 3D using `RepeatVector(max_caption_length-1)`
   - `(256,) → (max_caption_length, 256)`